OnitNetwork/OnItWebsite2/README.md

-# Readme for the OnIt Blockchain website.
+# Readme for the Onit Blockchain website.

 ---

-This is the official repo for the OnIt Blockchain service's website.
+This is the official repo for the Onit Blockchain service's website.

 Head to [Our Website](https://onitnetwork.herokuapp.com "Onit Blockchain") for 100 free ONI tokens.